Flag of Mississippi: 2020 Legislative action

 On June 24, 2020, Lieutenant Governor Delbert Hosemann announced his support for a new flag.
 Hosemann was joined by Attorney General Lynn Fitch, State Auditor Shad White, Agriculture Commissioner Andy Gipson and Insurance Commissioner Mike Chaney.
 On June 27, 2020, the Mississippi Legislature passed a resolution, House Concurrent Resolution 79, that suspended rules in the legislative chambers in order to debate and vote on a bill to remove and replace the state flag.
 The motion passed the House on an 85–34 vote and the Senate on a 36–14 vote.

 At that time, there was no consensus on the method of changing the flag, whether it be retiring the current flag or immediately adopting another.
 A proposal floated by several members of the Legislature was to create a new Mississippi flag.
 This flag, with a yet-to-be-determined design that did not include any Confederate images, would be used alongside the current flag.
 This plan was soundly rejected by Governor Tate Reeves who said it would not "satisfy either side of this debate" and compared it to the separate but equal doctrine.

 On June 28, 2020, the Legislature passed a bill, House Bill 1796, that would relinquish the state flag, remove the state flag from public buildings within 15 days of the bill's effective date, and constitute a nine-member commission to design a new flag that would be put to voters in a referendum to be held in November 2020.
 The bill required that the Confederate battle flag not be included on the proposed design, and the motto "In God We Trust" be included, as Georgia did when it removed the Confederate emblem from its state flag in 2003.
 In the House, the bill was passed by 91 in favor and 23 against.
 In the Senate, the bill was passed with 37 in favor and 14 against.

-Earlier that weekend, Governor Reeves had stated that he would sign any flag bill passed that weekend by the Legislature into law.
-Subsequently, after the Legislature passed the bill, a spokesperson for the governor indicated that he would sign, and Reeves did so on June 30, 2020.
-As the legislation repealed the sections of the Mississippi State Code which made provisions for a state flag, namely Section 3-3-16, Mississippi ceased once again to have an official state flag at this point.